-- Technology and market developments - auDA's enterprise risks - Feedback from our 20232025 stakeholder survey and 2024 .au member survey - Feedback from auDA's Materiality Survey which identified what matters are most material to our stakeholders (Youyou can learn more about our material themes in our 2023-24 Annual Report) - auDA's Terms of Endorsement from the Australian Government, reviewed in 2025 - Throughout the Public consultation on the Draft 2026-30 Strategy.
+- Technology and market developments - auDA's enterprise risks - Feedback from our 2023 stakeholder survey and 2024 .au member survey - Feedback from auDA's Materiality Survey which identified what matters are most material to our stakeholders (You can learn more about our material themes in our 2023-24 Annual Report) - auDA's Terms of Endorsement from the Australian Government.

-Through this process, auDA staff and Directors identified and iterated strategic opportunities and areas of focus for auDA over 2026-30.
+Throughout the process, auDA staff and Directors identified and iterated strategic opportunities and areas of focus for auDA over 2026-30.
 The Draft Strategy presents the outcomes of this work.